-Characteristic Affect Reason Action

-needed

-Yes / No

-Age The intention of this interim change during COVID-19 was

-Disability aimed at ensuring that community based service users receive a level of care, even though was unlikely to be at the usual level as per their individual care and support plan.

-Gender reassignment

-Marriage and

-civil partnership In addition to this during this period to ensure our citizens in

-Pregnancy and receipt of community based care remained safe and well - a care call assurance exercise was initiated by our assessment and care management staff teams - so service

-maternity

-Race

-Religion or user and/or family check in could take place.

-belief It was anticipated that a number of service user s and their

-Sex It was anticipated that a number of service users and their families may decide to cease care during this COVID-19

-Sexual period, making it more important that safe and well calls are

-orientation conducted.

-Other (give It was also intended that services users who contribute towards the cost of their care, would continue to make payments in line with the community based charging policy - meaning payment was against care received.
+Characteristic Affect Reason Action needed Yes / No Age The intention of this int erim change during COV /ID-19 was Disability t community based ser Gender reassignment receive a level of care, even though was unlikely to be at the usual level as per their individual care and support plan.
+Marriage and civil partnership this period to ensure our Pregnancy and sed care remained safe a maternity care call assurance exercise was initiated by our Race assessment and care management staff teams - so service Religion or user and/or family check in could take place. belief It was anticipated that a number of service users and their Sex families may decide to cease care during this COVID-19 Sexual period, making it more important that safe and well calls are orientation conducted.
+Other (give l . , detail) It was also intended that services users who contribute Further towards the cost of their care, would continue to make information payments in line with the community based charging policy - meaning payment was a .

-detail)

-Further

-information

-meaning payment was a gainsi care received.